notofonts/noto-docs/src/descriptions/NotoSansOldSouthArabian.md

-Noto Sans Old South Arabian is a sanserif design for texts in the historical Old South Arabian script.
+Noto Sans Old South Arabian is a sans serif design for texts in the historical Old South Arabian script.
 It has multiple weights, contains 37 glyphs, and supports 36 characters.